CFT-HY/HILA/libraries/plumbing/interface.md

 * inline void set(const T &value, const int i, const int field_alloc_size) : define how elements are set into data buffer.

-* void gather_comm_elements(char * buffer, lattice_struct::comm_node_struct to_node, parity par) const : define how to gather all elements with parity "par" into "buffer" that will be communicated with "to_node".
+* void gather_comm_elements(char * buffer, lattice_struct::comm_node_struct to_node, Parity par) const : define how to gather all elements with Parity "par" into "buffer" that will be communicated with "to_node".
 The comm_node struct contains all necessary information about the destination node.

-* void place_comm_elements(char * buffer, lattice_struct::comm_node_struct from_node, parity par) : place the elements of parity par from buffer into their correct places in this field_storage. from_node contains information about the node that sent the information.
+* void place_comm_elements(char * buffer, lattice_struct::comm_node_struct from_node, Parity par) : place the elements of Parity par from buffer into their correct places in this field_storage. from_node contains information about the node that sent the information.

 * void allocate_field( const int field_alloc_size ) : allocate the data buffer.